-Personality and temperament
+Personality and temperament of the Borador dog

-Training and exercise routines
+Labrador crossed with a Collie: Training and exercise routines

-A Collie/Labrador cross requires lots of rigorous exercise and activity.
+Smart dogs get bored very easily so it's vital to keep them stimulated both physically and mentally.
+The Collie/Labrador cross is a high-energy dog which requires lots of rigorous exercise and activity.
 Exact requirements will vary as they get older, but a young dog in its prime needs more than a gentle evening walk.
-You're looking at 1-2 hours each day, and these active dogs need to run, chase, and play games to burn off their excess energy.
+You're looking at 2 hours each day - minimum - and these active dogs need to run, chase, and play games to burn off their excess energy.
 This could be challenging for some owners, but think of it as a chance to keep yourself fit and healthy.
-A study by the Journal of Physical Activity and Health found that dogs owners get 34% more exercise than these without pet pooches.
+A study by the Journal of Physical Activity and Health found that dogs owners get 34% more exercise than those without pet pooches.

 That being said, there are a few things that can affect the Labrador/Collie crossbreed.
 These include:

-- Hip and joint problems
+- Hip dysplasia and elbow dysplasia

 - Osteochondritis (joint cartilage inflammation)